-Dr. McArdle is currently the Head of Law and the Law REF Co-ordinator at Stirling University.
+Dr. McArdle is currently the Head of the Law School and the Law REF Co-ordinator at Stirling University.
 His work on the relationship between sport and the law is globally-recognised, and he has extensive research, teaching, impact, PhD supervision and consultancy experience on those and other issues.

 Dr McArdle’s work contributes to two of the university’s research themes (living well and cultures, communities, society) and to the law school’s strengths in human rights and private law and arbitration.
 His current research focuses on issues relating to discrimination (notably pregnancy discrimination in US college sports, and discrimination against trans athletes), legal and ethical responses to concussion in youth sports,legal and policy concerns around the UNESCO and Council of Europe Anti-Doping Conventions, and the relationship between human rights and sport in countries with oppressive regimes.
 He is a co-author of two reports for the Scottish government, one on the use of football banning orders and the other on the Offensive Behaviour at Football etc Act, and of two reports for the European Commission, on event organisers’ rights and matchfixing.
 He has provided Opinions on sports disputes for government bodies in Russia and Israel, advised athletes in anti-doping cases and worked with several sports stakeholders to improve stewarding standards, employment practices and data protection compliance.